zierroff/MQTT-MaraX/README.md

 Additionally, I use a level converter for 5V to 3.3V for the ESP.
 I am using a relatively expensive ADUM1201, but every cheap 1$ TTL logic level converter chip would also do the job.

 ## Software
+Please read through the code if you want to use this project for yourselves.
+The code is made with vscode and the platfromio addon.
+There are a few things you have to change: Wifi Password, Wifi SSID, MQTT IP.

 The data is streamed in when the ESP is powered on.
-I am splitting the data as mentioned in the reddit post and sending it to the Mqtt.
+I am splitting the data with the ESP and sending it to the Mqtt Server.
 If you want to check the pump with a reed sensor i have added the option in Software on pin14.
 The data is read every 100ms and send.
 So there is a error of 200ms if that concerns.
 In the end i have not added the reed sensor since the flag option also sendes when the pump SSR is powerd.
+Please read trough the

 ## Schematic
 The OKI-78SR family comes pin compatible to a 7805 but without the need of capacitors and much more efficent.
 So i choose a 3.3V variant for the project.